 A major challenge for spatially distributed application of thermal models is the snow density, which is variable in space, but determines both snow depth (if snow water equivalent is provided) and the thermal conductivity of the snow cover.
 In regional studies, the snow density is mostly prescribed based on field measurements (e.g. Westermann et al., 2013; 2017), but this method already fails for larger regions with stronger environmental gradients (e.g. Nicolsky et al., 2017), making global application essentially impossible without factoring in the main drivers for snow depth.
-In Cryogrid CCI, we employ a snow compaction model oriented at the CROCUS scheme, taking into account a temperature- and wind-speed dependent initial snow density, snow compaction due to the overburden of overlying snow layers, as well as compaction by wind drift (see Vionnet et al., 2012).
-Note that application of a fully-fledged snow model in not possible in the context of Permafrost\cci, as this would require explicitly solving the surface energy balance, instead of relying on remotely sensed data sets.
-The snow model makes knowledge of wind speeds necessary, which control the initial density of fresh snow and the degree of compaction due to wind drift.
-Three snow layers are employed, of which the first layer is impacted by wind compaction.
-Phenomenologically, the goal of the snow scheme is to reproduce observed large-scale gradients of the snow density, i.e. snow density increases with snow water equivalent, temperature and windiness, which have already been accounted for in the ESA GlobPermafrost project (using the formulation of Onuchin and Burenina, 1996).
+In CryoGrid CCI, we employ a snow compaction model oriented at the CROCUS scheme, taking into account a temperature- and wind-speed dependent initial snow density, snow compaction due to the overburden of overlying snow layers, as well as compaction by wind drift (see Vionnet et al., 2012).
+The scheme is a simplified version of the snow module based on CROCUS implemented in the CryoGrid community model (Westermann et al., 2023).
+Note that a fully-fledged snow model like CROCUS can not be applied within the Permafrost_cci processing line, as this would require explicitly solving the surface energy balance, instead of relying on remotely sensed data sets.
+Three snow layers are employed in CryoGrid CCI, of which the first layer is impacted by wind compaction.
+Phenomenologically, the goal of the snow scheme is to reproduce observed large-scale gradients of the snow density, i.e. snow density increases with snow water equivalent, temperature and windiness, which have already been accounted for in the ESA GlobPermafrost project (in this case using the formulation of Onuchin and Burenina, 1996).
 However, we emphasize that the snow scheme is transient as well, so that snow densities change over time in response to the applied model forcing.